 This paid sick leave is in addition to the leave required under the Healthy Workplace Healthy Families Act.
 But, if an employer provided any “supplemental” paid time off for COVID or the employee took additional time off for COVID since March 4, 2020, that leave can count toward the new required allotment.
 So, existing traditional PTO policies will not appear to offset the new requirement and the law specifically prohibits a hiring entity from requiring a covered worker to use any other paid or unpaid leave, paid time off, or vacation time provided by the hiring entity to the covered worker before the covered worker uses COVID-19 supplemental paid sick leave or in lieu of COVID-19 supplemental paid sick leave.

-The law also mandates supplemental sick leave appear on pay stubs and that records on leave taken be maintained for three years.
+The law mandates supplemental sick leave appear on pay stubs and that records on leave taken be maintained for three years.
 Employers must post this required notice and may find this FAQ helpful.

 AB1867 has several unrelated provisions included in the bill.
 It launches a pilot program for mediation of CFRA violations under a new family leave mediation program.
 It also codifies existing paid sick leave and hand-washing protocols for food facility workers found in Executive Order N-51-20, which Governor Newsom signed earlier this year.